 Older family members seem OK and/or are going to stay with slightly younger relatives for a while, to avoid some risks and lots of boredom.

 We cancelled a visit to one, and its not clear if a trip that we've booked to the south coast with the other will need to be cancelled too.
 Nor am I sure that we'll be making it to the south of France this summer, however green our transport would be.

 We'll survive, but the world is likely to be quite different in the eighteen months that a vaccine will take to become widely available.

 I hope that people realise that some of their more carbon-intensive habits broken over the next few months can simply be jettisoned.
 Let's see.

 There were a few production snafus as I was trying to get this thing done quickly.
-Eg, I have to give Audacity a few seconds to get going when starting (re-)recording, else early sound is not captured.
-Always learning!
+For one thing, I should give Audacity a few seconds to get going when starting (re-)recording, else early sound is not captured.
+I am always learning!

 Postscript and Timeline

 The heat storage project ended up being delayed about two years...

 See the 16WW Coronalog for the timeline of events after this episode.